iboB/jalog/doc/creating-scopes.md

 ## Managing Scopes

-As mentioned in the [Basics tutorial](basics.md) you can set a default log level for all scopes when you setup you Jalog instance.
+As mentioned in the [Basics tutorial](basics.md) you can set a override log level for all scopes when you setup you Jalog instance.
 This is only meant for newly created scopes.
-A scope created before setting up your Jalog instance, will have its level set to `Off`.
-Once the instance is setup, the levels of all living scopes will be set to te instance's default level.
-Any scope created after the instance's setup will have its level set to the instance's default level.

 Once the instance has been setup you can individually set the level of each scope using `setLevel`.
 For example: